Catalytic Transformations of Pure Entangled States: Supplemental Material

 On the other hand, the squashed entanglement between Bob and the rest of the system in the target state $\ket{\psi}^{RBB'}\otimes\ket{\phi_{2}}^{\tilde{A}\tilde{B}}$ is given by

 From Eqs. (\ref{ineq1}), (\ref{initial_ent1}), and (\ref{final_ent1}), we obtain

-Recalling that squashed entanglement is continuous in the vicinity of pure states~\cite{Christandl_2004}, this means that the squashed entanglement has increased in the process.
-This is a contradiction to Theorem~\ref{thm:SquashedEntanglement}, showing that for pure states squashed entanglement cannot increase under catalytic LOCC.
+This means that the squashed entanglement has increased in the process.
+This is a contradiction to Theorem~2 in the main text, showing that for pure states squashed entanglement cannot increase under catalytic LOCC.